 Sometimes, however, the symptoms are simply a sign of a card past its prime.
 If you truly suspect that nothing can bring the card back from its current state, you can try purchasing a very cheap graphics card to see it if works on your PC.
 If the issues stop, consider buying a better new card!

 While excellent for rendering 3D space, graphics cards can come with their own woes and problems.
-Now you know the main symptoms a faulty card can cause and also know what to do before declaring a graphic card as faulty.
+Now that you know the main symptoms of a faulty card and how to fix it when a graphics card is not working, you can learn more about what v-sync is and whether to turn it on or off or see our guides on how to use AMD Radeon Settings and the Nvidia Control Panel.